Kongminyang/test-repo/high-performer-daily/README.md

 3. Open <http://localhost:3000> in your browser.

 The subscription button is a placeholder.
 Integrate your preferred payment provider (e.g., Stripe) in `app.js`.

+## Flower and Fireworks Demo

+A special `flower.html` page shows a red flower blooming with fireworks in the background.
+Run the server as above and navigate to `http://localhost:3000/flower.html` to view it.